Frenulectomy at Our Dallas Texas ClinicMarwan Nasr2017-07-06T13:08:14+00:00

 Cost of Frenulectomy and Frenuloplasty

 Frenulectomy and frenuloplasty are not covered by insurance.
-The cost for self-payment is a $100.00 deposit, with $1300.00 due on the day of the procedure.
+The cost for self-payment is a $100.00 deposit, with an additional $1500.00 due on the day of the procedure.
 Please call the clinic during business hours to schedule your appointment.